jydada/CSS/README.md

 ## Outline

-* Downloading the histological images of mouse testicular cross-section
+* Dataset
 * Methods
 * How to run code
 * Contact information
 *
+# Dataset
-# Downloading the histological images of mouse testicular cross-section
+* Downloading the histological images of mouse testicular cross-section
-Image data can be downloaded at here (3.37GB).
+* Multi-organ Nucleus Segmentation (MoNuseg) Challenge
+* Prostate lumen segmentation (PLSeg)
+* Epithelium & stroma segmentation (EPSTSeg)

 If you don't want to downlad the data and just want to see the codes and resutls, that is okay, because all intermediate and final results are already included.

 # Methods